Services

 As a preliminary step in attempting to optimize a particular food or beverage formulation, it is valuable to develop an understanding of the relative importance and role of the different ingredients in the formulation.
 Typically, a number of product formulations are created, each with a high level and a low level (or absence) of a particular ingredient, with all other ingredients held constant.
 Each respondent usually rates three to five of these different products, depending upon the type of product.

 The products are rated on overall appeal as well as specific attributes (sweetness, texture, mouth feel, etc.).
 Who tastes which product is determined by a complex experimental design plan.
 The resulting data are analyzed via ANOVA and MANOVA statistical techniques, as well as regression and discriminant analyses.
-Choice-modeling and response-surface methods are also used.
+Choice modeling and response-surface methods are also used.

 Sensory Research Services

-Decision Analyst is a recognized leader in consumer product testing and optimization.
-Its staff has evaluated more than 1,000 foods, beverages, and other products during the past 3 decades.
-The firm has over 50 staff members with extensive experience in the conduct and analysis of product test and optimization studies.
+Decision Analyst is a recognized leader in consumer product testing and sensory research.
+Its staff has evaluated more than 1,000 foods, beverages, and other products during the past four decades.
+The firm has many staff members with extensive experience in the conduct and analysis of product testing and optimization studies.
 The company is a leader in the development of analytical techniques to enhance product testing and optimization.
-If you would like more information on product testing, please contact Jerry W. Thomas, President/CEO (jthomas@decisionanalyst.com), or call 1-800-ANALYSIS (262-5974) or 1-817-640-6166.